Mission – Values – History

 - Embrace education, flexibility and adaptability in our programs.

 - Cultivate a spirit of teamwork to achieve our goals.

 - Approach our mission with a view of the whole life of our dogs, with follow-up from birth to end of service.

 - Recognize and celebrate the passion and power of volunteers, providing opportunities for life enrichment.

 - Uphold our organization and ourselves to the highest standards of excellence.

-- Commitment to diversity and inclusion at all levels of the organization.
+- Diversity and inclusion at all levels of the organization.